digital-asset/daml/docs/source/json-api/index.rst

 - ``result`` field contains contract choice execution details:

-    + ``exerciseResult`` field contains the return value of the exercised contract choice,
+    + ``exerciseResult`` field contains the return value of the exercised contract choice.
     + ``events`` contains an array of contracts that were archived and created as part of the choice execution.
 The array may contain: **zero or many** ``{"archived": {...}}`` and **zero or many** ``{"created": {...}}`` elements.
 The order of the contracts is the same as on the ledger.
+    + ``completionOffset`` is the ledger offset of the transaction containing the exercise's ledger changes.

 Exercise by Contract Key